WMDA/tf_developer_exam/docs/installing_exam_enviornment.md

 - numpy==1.19.5
 - scipy==1.7.0

 To make it easier with the installation I have put them all in the requirements.txt.
 Annoyingly in the installation an error occured as the latest version of absl-py doesn't work with the version of tensorflow-metadata which tensorflow 2.5 needs.
 Rolling absl-py back to 0.12 fixes it (this is included in the requirements.txt file).
-Also you need to install wheel before installing the requirements.txt file or else loads of error messages about 'bdist_wheel'.
+Also you need to install wheel before installing the requirements.txt file or else loads of error messages about 'bdist_wheel' appear.

 ~~~
 pip install wheel